 The rest of my party went for the Salcombe Bay crab, pea mousse, paprika honeycomb, shoots and flowers for their starter.
 The crab was fresh and light nestled amongst the vibrant mousse.
 With nuggets of paprika honeycomb to add texture to the dish, I think I’m in love with the idea of a savoury honeycomb.
 Another beautifully dressed plate but with substance to back you the design.

 For my lighter main course, I went for the Cerney goat’s curd, courgette flower tempura and Broadway tomatoes.
 I love courgettes and the mixture of the fresh yellow courgettes and the crispy tempura was fantastic.
 The goats’ curd used as the filling for the flowers was light and creamy and full of flavour.
 Can’t say I noticed any of the tomato but was still filling for a light fresh dish.

 Captain Oddball went for the amazing sounding Sirloin of Somerset beef, carrots and black cabbage and ox cheek pie.
-When picking the restaurant, me and my bro knew this would be the dish for the Captain.
+When picking the restaurant, my bro and I knew this would be the dish for the Captain.
 Fan of a great steak this was just the ticket and the little pie didn’t stand a chance lasting long on his plate.

 Save this article to Pinterest, pin the below image!